The American Opioid Epidemic: Facts, Stats, and How You Can Help

 If you suspect that someone has overdosed on an opioid, it’s critical that you take action immediately to save their life.
 Although an overdose is typically best treated by a medical professional, there are steps you can take before help arrives.
 Of course, the first thing to do is to call 911.
 If the person has stopped breathing, and you have been trained to perform CPR, begin performing it while you await an ambulance.
 Administering naloxone is another immediate treatment option.

 Although once available only by prescription, this medication is now available over the counter in hundreds of pharmacies throughout the country.
 This antidote can save a life, but it should not be seen as a replacement for professional medical treatment.
-If you or someone you know has a painkiller medication, consider purchasing a naloxone kit so you can be prepared in the event of an overdose.
+If you or someone you know has an opioid medication, consider purchasing a naloxone kit so you can be prepared in the event of an overdose.

 Ending the Opioid Epidemic Can Start With You

 If you are addicted to an opioid (legal or otherwise) or know a loved one in need of rehab care, The Recovery Village can help.
-By providing individualized care to as many people as possible, The Recovery Village is determined to see the end of the opioid epidemic in America.
-This renowned collection of facilities has locations across the country to serve the states most affected by the opioid crisis and beyond.
-It’s free to call, everything discussed is confidential, and there is no obligation to commit to treatment.
-Call 352.771.2700 today to learn about personalized programs and care plans near you.
+By providing individualized care, The Recovery Village is determined to see the end of the opioid epidemic in America.
+This renowned collection of facilities has locations across the country.
+Calls are free and confidential, and there is no obligation to commit to treatment.
+Call 877.875.0773 today to learn about personalized programs and care plans near you.

 Have more questions about Opiate abuse?Read the most frequently asked questions